rust-lang-nursery/rust-cookbook/.github/PULL_REQUEST_TEMPLATE.md

 :tada: Hi and welcome!
 Please read the text below and remove it - Thank you! :smile: :tada:

+No worries if anything in these lists is unclear.
+Just submit the PR and ask away! :+1:

 --------------------------
 ### Things to check before submitting a PR